QNLab-USTC/SimQN/README.md

 Other contributors includes:
 * Zirui Xiao, School of Cyber Science and Technology, University of Science and Technology of China, China.
+* Yuqi Yang, School of Cyber Science and Technology, University of Science and Technology of China, China.
+* Bing Yang, School of Cyber Science and Technology, University of Science and Technology of China, China.